 Early on the morning of March 12, Henderson entered the victim’s dorm room through an unlocked door.
 The victim had been drinking and was asleep.
 As Henderson attacked her, police say, she awakened and recognized Henderson.
 Emergency room records show injuries that could not have occurred in consensual sex.

-Provo police launched an investigation after the girl reported that she went to the off-campus apartment of Bennett and Mathis on Aug.
+Provo police launched an investigation after the girl reported that she went to the off-campus apartment of Karland Bennett and B. J. Mathis on Aug.
 8, watched pornography with a group of players, drank vodka with them and then, after passing out or falling asleep, woke up while being raped by three or four players.

 Six football players at the University of Tennessee at Chattanooga have been charged with taking turns raping a drunken student after a party.